-Here are many strategies – including A/B testing, market analysis and customer segmentation – for design adaptation and personalization.
+There are many strategies – including A/B testing, market analysis, and customer segmentation – for design adaptation and personalization.
 But the main goal of user-oriented UI is to adapt to customer needs, depending on their pain points and the stage they’re at in their customer journey.

 Source: Dribbble / by Jitu Raut

-As we’ve mentioned, new data transfer speeds provide a lot of opportunity for creating realistic visual forms.
+As we’ve mentioned, new data transfer speeds provide a lot of opportunities for creating realistic visual forms.
 Eye-catching and detailed 3D elements simultaneously perform such tasks as:

 - Saturating your product with futurism